Precision farming AI solution

 After building the basis for the solution, the client partnered with Quantum to implement more features, fix ones that were working incorrectly, and cover the data science part of the project.

 Quantum extended the client’s in-house AI team responsible for analytics, cloud technologies, and multisensor data operations.

-To provide farmers with identical geo-aligned (accuracy up to 6 cm) images and the ability of delayed site recognition, we align drone imagery using built-in sensors, then stitch and substitute drone and satellite imagery.
+- Image preprocessing to geo-align (accuracy up to 6 cm) images for delayed site recognition.
+We align drone imagery using built-in sensors, then stitch and substitute drone and satellite imagery.

+- Orchard decomposition.
 Some models recognize each lane of trees and each tree in it.
-The resulting dataset can be divided into different sets stratified by the number of oranges per image.
+The resulting dataset can be divided into sets stratified by the number of oranges per image.

 Let's discuss your idea!